50054-cdpa/notes/fp_scala.md

 Note that the first `[A]` denotes a type argument, with which we specify that the element type of the list is `A` (any possible type).
 The type argument is resolved when we apply `reverse` to a actual argument.
 For instance in `reverse(List(1,2,3))` the Scala compiler will resolve `A=Int` and in `reverse(List("a","b"))` it will resolve `A=String`.

 #### A Note on Recursion

-Note that recursive calls to `reverse` will incur additional memory space in the machine in form of function call stack.
+Note that recursive calls to `reverse` will incur additional memory space in the machine in form of additional function call frames on the call stack.

 A call stack frame has to created to "save" the state of function execution such as local variables.
-As nested recursive calls being built up, the machine might run out of memory.
+As nested recursive calls are being built up, the machine might run out of memory.
 This is also known as Stack Overflow Error.

-While simple recursions that make a few tens of or hundreds of nested calls won't harm a lot, we need to rethink when we note that a recursion is going to be executed for huge amount iteration.
+While simple recursions that make a few tens of or hundreds of nested calls won't harm a lot, we need to rethink when we note that a recursion is going to be executed for a large number of iterations.
 One way to address this issue is to rewrite non-tail recursion into tail-recursion.

 A tail-recursion is a a recursive function in which the recursive call occurs at the last instruction.

 For instance, the `reverse()` function presented earlier is not.
 The following variant is a tail recursion